netdata/netdata/logsmanagement/README.md

 </a>

-Since version `XXXXX`, Netdata is distributed with built-in logs management functionality, but it is disabled by default and must be explicitly enabled at runtime by setting the respective configuration option in `netdata.conf` to `yes` and restarting the agent:
+Since version `XXXXX`, Netdata is distributed with logs management functionality as an external plugin, but it is disabled by default and must be explicitly enabled at runtime by running `./edit-config logsmanagement.d.conf` and changing the respective configuration option:

 ```
-[logs management]
+[global]
 	enabled = yes
 ```

-There are some pre-configured log sources that Netdata will attempt to automatically discover and monitor that can be edited using `./edit-config logsmanagement.conf` in Netdata's configuration directory.
+There are some pre-configured log sources that Netdata will attempt to automatically discover and monitor that can be edited using `./edit-config logsmanagement.d/default.conf` in Netdata's configuration directory.
+More sources can be configured for monitoring by adding them in `logsmanagement.d/default.conf` or in other `.conf` files in the `logsmanagement.d` directory.

+There are also some example configurations that can be listed using `./edit-config --list`.

-To get familiar with the Logs Management functionality, the user is advised to read at least the [Summary](#summary) and the [General Configuration](#general-configuration) sections and also any [Collector-specific Configuration](#collector-configuration) subsections, according to each of their use cases.
+To get familiar with the Logs Management functionality, the user is advised to read at least the [Summary](#summary) and the [General Configuration](#general-configuration) sections and also any [Collector-specific Configuration](#collector-configuration) subsections, according to each use case.

 For any issues, please refer to [Troubleshooting](#troubleshooting) or open a new support ticket on [Github](https://github.com/netdata/netdata/issues) or one of Netdata's support channels.